ifs-net/Invitation/README.markdown

 ## About the module

-Invitation is a zikula module that allows your users to invite their friends via email.
+Invitation is a zikula module that allows your users to invite their friends via email to your website.

 ## Features: